Allied Health

 Patient care technicians work in hospitals, rehabilitation centers, long-term care facilities and other health care facilities.
 After passing your exam, you can search for open positions on job boards or directly with hospitals.
 You may also be able to find opportunities through your certification program’s instructors or other people in your community.

-When applying for a patient care technician job, the type of hospital or facility could impact the work that you do.
-For example, working at a long-term care facility may require a different set of skills than working in a hospital.
-It's important to research the facility and its specific needs before applying to ensure that you are a good fit for the position and the organization's culture.
+When applying for a patient care technician job, the type of hospital or facility that you work in could impact your work.
+For example, working at a long-term care facility may require different skills than working in a hospital.
+Researching the facility and its specific needs before applying is essential to ensure you are a good fit for the position and the organization's culture.

 Who Should Pursue a Career as a Certified Patient Care Technician?

-Individuals who possess strong communication and organizational skills, are compassionate, organized, and patient-focused, and are comfortable working with a wide range of medical equipment and technology, may find pursuing a career as a certified patient care technician to be a fulfilling choice.
-Additionally, those who enjoy helping others and thrive in a fast-paced environment may also find this career path to be a good fit.
+Individuals who possess strong communication and organizational skills, are compassionate, organized, and patient-focused, and are comfortable working with a wide range of medical equipment and technology may find pursuing a career as a certified patient care technician fulfilling.
+Additionally, those who enjoy helping others and thrive in a fast-paced environment may find this career path a good fit.

 The Bottom Line